adr/adr-manager/docs/evaluation/material-before-study/study-procedure.md

 * PC or laptop with mouse, keyboard, microphone and Internet access
 * Webex
 * Webcam (if possible but not necessary)
-* Internet browser (preferrably Chrome or Firefox)
+* Internet browser (preferably Chrome or Firefox)

 Provided by the organizers:

 * Small explanation and task list
 * Access to GitHub through a test-account
-* A meeting summary, which contains an architecture decision
+* A meeting summary with an architecture decision
 * Privacy policy

 ## Study Procedure